okuobongntuk/Scheduula-custom-email-automation-solution/README.md

 ### 2. **Mail Server Configuration:**
    - Scheduula can use **AWS SES**, **Sendgrid**, **Mailgun**, or even **custom SMTP servers**.
-   - The current version is configured with **Sendgrid** for flexible and reliable delivery.
+   - The current version is configured with **Gmail** for demonstration.

 ### 3. **Email Scheduling:**
    - Each contact is assigned a due date for emails in a sequence (e.g., Email 1 due on 01/01/2024, Email 2 due 2 hours after Email 1).